sydtemple/Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 * `averages3`: adds names of the activities

-* `averages4`: reorders the data frame by activity and then by subject number
+* `averages4`: Final tidy dataset required by assignment (reorders the `averages3` by activity and then by subject number)